gjoncas/gjoncas.github.io/README.md

-# CleanMagic for Hakyll
+## Theme Credits

 The design for this theme comes from [CleanMagicMedium-Jekyll](https://github.com/SpaceG/CleanMagicMedium-Jekyll) by Lucas Gatsas.<br>
-The code I started from is by [Katy Chuang](https://github.com/katychuang/CleanMagic-hakyll), who adapted CleanMagic for Hakyll.
+The code I started from is by [Katy Chuang](https://github.com/katychuang/CleanMagic-hakyll), who adapted CleanMagic for Hakyll.<br>
-Cody by other users of CleanMagic-hakyll has also been very helpful: [Benedikt Mayer](https://github.com/benedikt-mayer/benedikt-mayer.github.io) and [Ismail Mustafa](https://ismailmustafa.github.io).
+Code by other users of CleanMagic-hakyll was also helpful: [Benedikt Mayer](https://github.com/benedikt-mayer/benedikt-mayer.github.io) and [Ismail Mustafa](https://ismailmustafa.github.io).

 I am still having problems supporting Unicode characters, or even apostrophes.<br>
 I'd like to add support for LaTeX -- which should be possible, just a nightmare to code.<br>